Tamallimaa/Tamallimaa/README.md

+- You want to see
-- 👋 Hi, I’m @Tamallimaa
+👋 Hi, I’m @Tamallimaa
 - 👀 I’m interested in Allah & Muhammad (S.A.W)
 - 🌱 1122
 - 💞️ www.youtube.com/@tamallimaa